s-akbar-zamin/Audio-Localization/README.md

 ☝️🤓 "But Akbar, the time axis is not an accurate representation of real-time!"

 Great observation.
 For our purposes, this is fine.
-The image, or audio buffer, occupies enough time to be able to sufficiently identify sounds.
+The image, or audio buffer, occupies enough time to be able to sufficiently identify sounds. *possibly comment about data prep and masking*